Glossary of Terms

 Reverse Annuity Mortgage (RAM) A form of mortgage in which the lender makes periodic payments to the borrower using the borrower’s equity in the home as security.

-S.I. / Statement of Information The form the customer fills out for the title company giving further identification of the customer.
+S.I. / Statement of Information The form the client fills out for the title company giving further identification of the client.
 This allows the title company to eliminate debts and liens owed by people with similar names.

 Second Mortgage A mortgage which is entered after the primary loan.
 Called a second due to it being in second lien position to the first mortgage.
 See also Secondary Financing.